Mom Of Former Miss USA Reveals Final Text Message Before NYC Suicide

 You'd never guess that behind closed doors that the attorney and former Miss USA battled depression intensely.

-She hid it expertly, her mom said on a recent episode of "Red Table Talk" hosted by Baltimore native Jada Pinkett Smith.
+She hid it expertly, her mom April Simpkins said on a recent episode of "Red Table Talk" hosted by Baltimore native Jada Pinkett Smith.

-"Depression is not always marked by someone laying in bed, unable to do anything," Simpkin said.
+"Depression is not always marked by someone laying in bed, unable to do anything," Simpkins said.

 "You know, there are people out there who are high-functioning who can get through the day because they wear the face, and we are all taught to wear that face.
 Cheslie wore that face."